ShinyaFukuiSF/Habituation-for-COVID-19-Info/README.md

-# Unravelling habituation for COVID-19-related information: A panel data study in Japan
+# Unravelling habituation for COVID-19-related information: A panel data study in Japan (published in PLOS ONE)
 ## Shinya Fukui

 ### Some of the data are available through the external websites.